 The Southeast Region extends from the EEZ boundary in Dixon Entrance north and westward to Cape Suckling, at approximately 144° W longitude.
 Regional staff in Juneau coordinate a data collection program for halibut and groundfish in conjunction with a regionwide salmon harvest studies project.
 The regional research coordinator, project leader, and the project research analyst are based in Juneau.
 The project biometrician is stationed in Anchorage.
 Since 2014, the area management biologists in Yakutat, Juneau, Sitka, Petersburg/Wrangell, Ketchikan, and Craig have been responsible for the onsite daily supervision of the field technicians throughout the region.
 A total of 25-30 technicians work at the major ports in the Southeast region, where they interview anglers and charter operators and collect data from sport harvests of halibut and groundfish while also collecting data on sport harvests of salmon.
-In 2020, an Action Plan was developed which guided the collection of data during onsite surveys to minimize impacts of COVID to staff and sport anglers.
-Low sport fishing license sales due to travel restrictions in 2020, in combination with COVID-related extraction plans resulted in elimination of staffing the port of Elfin Cove in the Southeast region harvest assessment project during 2020 and 2021.

-Biological data collected included lengths of halibut, rockfish, lingcod, and sablefish, sex of lingcod, sex and age of black rockfish at Sitka, and genetic information of black rockfish; technicians also collect other basic data including the sport fishery sector (charter or unguided) and the statistical areas fished.
-Otoliths were collected from black rockfish landed at Sitka for estimation of age composition in 2016-2021.
-Genetic information was collected from black rockfish in 2021.
-Data summaries were provided to the Alaska BOF, other ADF&G staff (especially through the Statewide Rockfish Initiative), the public, and a variety of other agencies such as the Council, IPHC, and NOAA Fisheries.
+Biological data collected included lengths of halibut, rockfish, lingcod, and sablefish, sex of lingcod, sex and age of black rockfish at Ketchikan, Sitka, and Elfin Cove, sex and age of halibut at Ketchikan, Sitka, and Elfin Cove; technicians also collect other basic data including the sport fishery sector (charter or unguided) and the statistical areas fished.
+Data summaries were provided to the Alaska BOF, other ADF&G staff (especially through the Statewide Rockfish Initiative (SRI)), the public, and a variety of other agencies such as the Council, IPHC, and NOAA Fisheries.

-The Regional Management Coordinator and Area Management Biologists in Yakutat, Haines/Skagway, Sitka, Juneau, Petersburg/Wrangell, Craig, and Ketchikan are responsible for groundfish management in those local areas.
+The Regional Management Coordinator and Area Management Biologists in Yakutat, Haines/Skagway, Sitka, Juneau, Petersburg/Wrangell, Craig, and Ketchikan are responsible for groundfish management in those local areas, except halibut, in state and federal waters.
 The demersal shelf rockfish and lingcod sport fisheries are managed under the direction of the Demersal Shelf Rockfish Delegation of Authority and Provisions for Management (5 AAC 47.065) and the Lingcod Delegation of Authority and Provisions for Management (5 AAC 47.060) for allocations set by the Alaska BOF.